Hong Kong’s coronavirus testing drive tests negative for popularity

 By 4 p.m. on Tuesday, eight hours after the program began, 82,000 people had come forward — slightly over 1 percent of the population and far below the daily average required to reach the government’s target of 5 million.
 Most testing centers were quiet; health workers in protective gear and face shields sat around idle.

-Though just the first day of the campaign, the outcome highlighted the yawning trust deficit between Hong Kong leaders and residents, rather than showcasing common purpose after a year of political upheaval.
+Although it was just the first day of the campaign, the outcome highlighted the yawning trust deficit between Hong Kong leaders and residents, rather than showcasing common purpose after a year of political upheaval.

 Against the backdrop of Beijing’s tightening grip on the territory and a sharp fall in local infections, some residents came to regard the free testing program as a government effort to collect their DNA, a charge the government denies.
 “We will dispel worries, we will explain the rationale,” Patrick Nip, Hong Kong’s civil service chief, said Tuesday.

-The campaign has also pitted Carrie Lam, Hong Kong’s chief local administrator, against public health experts and medical workers, potentially complicating the fight against the pandemic in the longer term.
+The campaign also has pitted Carrie Lam, Hong Kong’s chief executive, against public health experts and medical workers, potentially complicating the fight against the pandemic in the longer term.

 “I’m postulating that in the most optimistic case, perhaps a million people will turn up, but if I say that, I will be announced as unpatriotic,” said Gabriel Choi Kin, head of the Hong Kong Medical Association.
 “Ultimately, this will be a display of whether citizens trust the government.”

-Lam announced the initiative in August as Hong Kong was battling a resurgence in coronavirus infections, blamed largely on government exemptions that allowed more than 250,000 people to enter the city without a covid-19 test or mandatory quarantine.
+Lam announced the initiative in August as Hong Kong was battling a resurgence in coronavirus infections, blamed largely on government exemptions that allowed more than 250,000 people to enter the city without a coronavirus test or mandatory quarantine.
 The mass testing initiative is only for people who are not showing symptoms; the government says 650,000 have registered.

-In an open letter urging Hong Kong’s 7.5 million residents to get tested, Lam heaped praise on the Chinese Communist Party, writing about the “great care” shown by the central government toward Hong Kong in assisting the testing campaign.
+In an open letter urging Hong Kong’s 7.5 million residents to get tested, Lam heaped praise on the Chinese Communist Party, writing about the “great care” shown by the central government toward Hong Kong in assisting with the testing campaign.
 The help offered by Yu Dewen, a mainland official overseeing a testing support team, was a “simple yet powerful statement” that reflected Beijing’s confidence in the Hong Kong government and its people, Lam said.

 She added that those suspicious of the program were trying to “damage the relationship” between Hong Kong and Beijing and “should be ashamed of themselves.”